/

 What Clevera can and can't do

-It can: Generate accurate, structured articles from recordings made in the Clevera app.
+It can: Generate accurate, structured articles from screen recordings.
+Upload pre-recorded videos from Loom, OBS, QuickTime, or elsewhere; record via the Clevera desktop app (macOS or Windows); or capture web workflows with the Clevera Chrome extension.
 Produce those articles alongside a narrated tutorial video.
 Update articles when you re-record and re-publish.

 When to use an AI tool to turn video into documentation